by Dukgyu | Jul 15, 2023 | war machines

 - There’s no record that da Vinci’s design was ever built during his lifetime.
 It existed only as sketches in his notebook until modern enthusiasts brought it to life.

-- In Italian, the word ‘catapulta’ is used, hence it’s sometimes referred to as Leonardo da Vinci catapulta.
+- In Italian, the word ‘catapulta’ is sometimes referred to as Leonardo da Vinci catapulta.

 In contrast to their original role as siege engines, what is a catapult used for in modern times is remarkably diverse.
 The physics principles that catapults employ have found applications in various modern technologies:

-- In the aviation industry, catapults are utilized to launch planes from aircraft carriers, enabling them to get airborne in a short distance.
+- The aviation industry catapults to launch planes from aircraft carriers, enabling them to get airborne quickly.

-- Various forms of catapults are used in the entertainment industry, from amusement park rides to film and stage effects.
+- The entertainment industry uses various forms of catapults, from amusement park rides to film and stage effects.

 - Sports equipment like pitching machines in baseball employ a catapult mechanism.